 Free Credit Reports

-The US government requires that credit reporting agencies provide a free credit report to consumers once per year.
-To get your free credit report, you must visit the official website set up to satisfy the law - any other sites require fees or ‘trial’ subscriptions.
+Federal law requires that credit reporting agencies provide a free credit report to consumers once per year.
+Through the COVID-19 pandemic, consumers are entitled to a free credit report each week from all three national credit bureaus (Equifax, Experian, and TransUnion).
+To get your free credit report from the three major credit bureaus, you must visit AnnualCreditReport.com, the official website set up under the Fair Credit Reporting Act.

 Free Credit Scores